Quantile tomography: using quantiles with multivariate data

-By rotational invariance, the directional quantile envelopes of any circularly symmetric distribution are circles; since elliptic distributions are those that can be transformed to the circular symmetric ones by an affine transformation, the theorem follows from their affine equivariance (and holds true for any quantile version).
+{\bf Proof of Theorem~\ref{t:elliptic}} By rotational invariance, the directional quantile envelopes of any circularly symmetric distribution are circles; since elliptic distributions are those that can be transformed to the circular symmetric ones by an affine transformation, the theorem follows from their affine equivariance (and holds true for any quantile version).